Funded by the MIT-Japan International Studies Fund

 - Students may not request (or receive, if a CIS Summer Study Fellowship is awarded) support for living expenses during a period when they are receiving stipend support from other sources.
 If an award is received from other sources after notification of a CIS Summer Study Grant, students must contact CIS and withdraw their request.
-If the CIS Summer Study Fellowship request included support for non-stipend expenses, such as travel, these expenses may still be covered, but students must check first with Laura Kerwin, the CIS Fellowship Coordinator.
+If the CIS Summer Study Fellowship request included support for non-stipend expenses, such as travel, these expenses may still be covered, but students must check first with Phiona Lovett, the CIS Fellowship Coordinator.

 - The CIS Summer Study Fellowship competition is open to advanced doctoral students in international affairs, regardless of home department.
 If you have any questions as to whether your project would qualify as "international affairs," feel free to consult with the CIS Executive Director at least one month before the deadline.